 “Volunteers” are the backbone of the whole organization.
 The number of houses that can be built each year depends on donations and contributions received.
 Volunteers provide the means to use the donations in constructing a decent, safe, sanitary, and affordable home for the partner family.
 Even things as simple as sweeping a floor with a broom are part of the multitude of tasks that produce a completed Home-Sweet-Home for a deserving family.

-Meetings: Fourth Thursday of the Month
+Meetings: First Thursday of the Month

 6:30 CST/7:30 EST